PropolisChain/PropolisCore/README.md

 What is Propolis Core?
 ---------------------

-Propolis Core is integral to the Propolis peer-to-peer TEE (trusted execution environment) network, and it downloads, mines blocks and performs transactional interactions.
+Propolis Core is integral to the Propolis peer-to-peer TEE (trusted execution environment) network, and it downloads, mines blocks and enables users to interact with the network.
 It also includes a wallet and graphical user interface, which can be optionally built.

 Further information about Propolis Core is available in the [doc folder](/doc).